GDSC-BPHC-ML/Machine-Learning_Bootcamp/README.md

 With this foundational knowledge in place, we are primed to delve deeply into the world of Machine Learning and explore every facet of it in detail, commencing in week 2.

+## Week 2

+We begin our walk with basics of Machine Learning i.e. Regression and Classification in this week.

 <p align="center">Created by <a href="https://gdsc-bitshyd.vercel.app/">GDSC</a> :ocean: </p>